fcash-js/fcash-pay/README.md

 ## Release Schedules

-Copay uses the `MAJOR.MINOR.BATCH` convention for versioning.
+FcashApp uses the `MAJOR.MINOR.BATCH` convention for versioning.
 Any release that adds features should modify the MINOR or MAJOR number.

 ### Bug Fixing Releases